sagemath/sage/pkgs/sagemath-tdlib/README.rst

 This pip-installable source distribution ``sagemath-tdlib`` is a small optional distribution for use with ``sagemath-standard``.

-It provides a Cython interface to the ``tdlib`` library for the purpose of computing graph (iso/auto)morphisms.
+It provides a Cython interface to the ``tdlib`` library, providing algorithms concerning tree decompositions.